VibrantHawaii/wix-badging/README.md

 >
 > Mahalo, Vibrant Hawaii

+* In the emailJS _Settings_ tab, under _API Settings_, check both _"Allow EmailJS API for non-browser applications"_ and _"User access tokens (recommended)"_
-* Obtain your user ID from the [integration](https://dashboard.emailjs.com/admin/integration) page in the EmailJS dashboard
+* Obtain your user ID and access token from the [integration](https://dashboard.emailjs.com/admin/integration) page in the EmailJS dashboard
 * Save the emailJS user ID in the Wix Secrets Manager (under Wix site->Settings->Advanced) with the name:
 > emailJS_user_ID

+* Save the emailJS access token in the Wix Secrets Manager (under Wix site->Settings->Advanced) with the name:
+>  emailJS_accessToken

 * Save the emailJS service ID to user for sending emails to Learners in the Wix Secrets Manager (under Wix site->Settings->Advanced) with the name:
 > emailJS_service_ID